incremental-design/app-stencils/packages/shared/device-input-event-handlers/README.md

 The `handle(...)` function returns one of TBD, <a href="./src/README.md#pointercoordinates"><code>PointerCoordinates</code></a>, depending on the type of event passed into it.

+If you want to slim your project's final bundle size, and you don't need to handle all of the above events, consider importing and using the `handleDevice(...)` or `handleGamepad(...)` functions, instead of the `handle(...)` function.

 The `handleDevice(...)` function returns a TBD object, and can only bind to the following event listeners:

 <table>